Information for Authors

 Proofs of the paper are sent electronically to the corresponding author as a link to a web site.
 The author should download the pdf, mark up typographical corrections on the electronic PDF proof and upload their corrections to the web site within three days of receipt.
 This is essential if all the material in a given issue is not to be delayed by the late receipt of one corrected proof.

 OFFPRINTS AND UNIQUE URL

-On publication of an article, corresponding authors can order 25 free offprints using the offprint order form and will also receive a unique URL that gives access to both PDF and HTML versions of the paper.
+On publication of an article, corresponding authors can order 25 free offprints and/or a free copy of the issue in which their paper is published using the offprint order form and will also receive a unique URL that gives access to both PDF and HTML versions of the paper.
 The free URL link may be mounted on the authors’ home page or institutional web site.
 This URL links visitors to the JXB site and the complete version of the paper online with all functionality; it is accessible regardless of subscription status.
 Additional offprints may be purchased if required.
-Order forms are sent out with the proofs.
-Late orders submitted after the Journal has gone to press are subject to a 100% surcharge (to cover the additional printing cost).
+A link to the offprint order form is sent in an email once the paper is sent to production.
+Late offprint orders submitted after the Journal has gone to press are subject to a 100% surcharge (to cover the additional printing cost).
 When returning the offprint form, the doi or manuscript number, author name and full delivery address must be stated clearly.
 Please note that orders from the UK will be subject to the current VAT charge.
 For orders from elsewhere in the EU you or your institution should account for VAT by way of a reverse charge.
 Please provide us with your or your institution’s VAT number.

 LICENCE TO PUBLISH